-Dell Launches Alienware Keyboards And Mice, With Few Details
+Dell Goes Gaming With Alienware Keyboards And Mice

 The AW768 looks to have more or less the same chassis as the AW568, but in silver instead of black.
 It, too, seems to have LED underlighting, but it also offers backlighting for the keys.
 Alienware claimed that it’s RGB, but oddly, it’s not per-key--instead, there are 13 lighting zones.

-This model does have onboard storage (how much is anyone’s guess, including how many profiles you can keep).
+This model does have 256KB of onboard storage, but there's no word on how many profiles you can keep.
 The AW768 also got a volume roller and different dedicated button configurations.
 It costs $120.

-There’s apparently also a removable palm rest, which is sold separately.
-Dell did not include an image nor a price.
+There’s also a removable palm rest, which is sold separately.
+Dell did not include an image, but we know that it will cost $25.

 What We Know About The Mice

-For as little as we know about the keyboards, we know less about the mice, the Alienware Advanced Gaming mouse (AW558) and the Alienware Elite Gaming mouse (AW958).
-For example, Dell made no mention of the type, brand, or model of the sensor(s) the mice use.
+The Alienware Advanced Gaming mouse (AW558) and the Alienware Elite Gaming mouse (AW958) are the two rodents in the Alienware family.
+The former has the PixArt PMW3325, and the latter sports the PWM3360.

-Both appear to be supported by the Alienware Control Center--you can program the mouse buttons, so we presume that’s the case--but the release also mentioned “RGB Alien FX Lighting,” so that could be 1) a component of Alienware Control Center, 2) its own piece of software, or 3) just the name of the lighting system Dell made.
+Both are supported by the Alienware Control Center, and you can program the mouse buttons.
+The release also mentioned “RGB Alien FX Lighting,” which is just the name of the lighting system Dell made.
+So then, the AW768 keyboard will use it, too.

 Both models let you toggle through DPI settings--three steps for the AW558 and five for the AW958.

-The more expensive AW958 boasts swappable side panels so you can customize the grip somewhat, and it also includes removable weights (there are four, we guess?), so you can configure the mouse’s weight to your liking.
-Unfortunately, Dell neglected to mention either the starting weight of the mouse or how heavy the weights are.
+The more expensive AW958 boasts swappable side panels so you can customize the grip somewhat, and it also includes removable weights so you can configure the mouse’s heft to your liking.
+Unfortunately, Dell neglected to mention the starting weight of the mouse, but there are four weights of five grams each.

 According to the release, the AW558 has nine buttons, but we count only six--L/R click, scroll wheel, DPI switcher, and left-side navigation buttons (x2).
 We assume the AW958 has the same configuration, although one of the images leads us to believe that there may be a trio of left-side thumb buttons, too.